wjz114/Assignment1/README.md

 # MECH 550C Assignment 1

 This project uses a modified version of the Hello World example of Visual C#, and is edited to meet the assignment requirements.
+The application opens a cmd window which displays a message about what I'd like to learn about software.
+It will notify the user that the window will close in 5 seconds and the window will close in 5 seconds after the message.

 ## Getting Started